-Rockwell Automation's EDS Wizard Registration Electronic Data Sheet file(s) will be added to your system for use in Rockwell Automation applications.
-Register a single file C Register a directory of EDS files 🔲 Look in subfolders N amed: Z:\AMCI-PRODUCTS\EDS and GSD files\EDS Files\Stepper_EDS\SMI • If there is an icon file (,ico) with the same name as the file(s) you are registering then this image will be associated with the device.
-To perform an installation test on the file(s), click Next < B ack N ext > Cancel
+ckwell Automation's EDS Wizard × Registration Bectronic Data Sheet file(s) will be added Automation applications. to your system for use in Rockwell ¥.
+Register a gingle file C Register a girectory of EDS files Look in subfolders Named: Z:\AMCI-PRODUCTS\EDS and GSD files\ED S Files\Stepper_EDS\SMI When this image will be associated with name name as the file(s) you are registen the device. perform an installation test on the file(s), - <back next=""></back> Cancel